How to change the WordPress URL and why would you want to do that?

 There are some effective methods and we will touch on them in a moment.

-But first, let’s cover the common reasons why you would change the WordPress domain.
+But first, let’s cover the common reasons why you would change your WordPress URL.

-You might want to WordPress change site URL for many reasons.
+You might want to change the WordPress site URL for many reasons.
 Below are some of the common cases.

 Case #1 — Moving from a subdirectory

 The first case is when a WordPress site moves from a sub-directory to its parent domain.
 For example:

 In some cases, you will want to change the WordPress URL if you need to remove www or add it to the domain.

 In cases like this, there is a chance an error will occur and you will see “Too many redirects” or “The page isn’t redirecting properly” on your WordPress site.

 Case #3 — Adding HTTPS to the URL

 If you’re using an SSL certificate, the first part of the URL changes from ‘HTTP to ‘HTTPS.